Using Lease Resources to Manage Concurrency in Tekton Builds

 # or we waited and the other lease is still there.

-# Run an apply to make sure a lease with our label now exists. kubectl apply -f e2e-lease.yaml
+# Run an apply to make sure a lease with our label now exists.

-is super-handy for this kind of logic).
+The first part creates the resource; if creation fails, that means the lease must already exist.
+In that case, it uses kubectl wait to pause until the other pipeline releases the lease (shell || is super-handy for this kind of logic).
 What if the other lease never gets released, because a build hung or crashed?
 In that case, it waits for twenty minutes, then times out, and deletes the existing lease.
 In both of the error paths a lease doesn’t get made, so I run a final kubectl apply to ensure a lease gets created.
 These command chains aren’t atomic, so I wouldn’t use it for business-critical concurrency … but for a queueing system for a build, it’s good enough.

 The release lease task is simpler.
 The only non-obvious part is that it we add a pipeline label to the lease, and only delete the lease for the current pipeline.
 There shouldn’t ever be any other leases until release-task is run, but I wanted to be cautious in what got deleted.
 This becomes important in a cleanup context, as we’ll see below.